 Eliot’s quest in poetry was to look with remorseless honesty at everything around him and in him, and in this deep seeing it was as if he found- not a solution- but a ballast against the disintegrating forces all around him.
 It was maybe this capacity of his for seeing and not flinching that led him towards the end of his life to embrace the path of the religious seeker.
-This we will be seeing especially in The Four Quartets next week.
+We had a taste of this in “Little Giddint” from The Four Quartets.

 Blog Topics for this week

 1/ Write a short poem in the style of the Imagists and explain what you think the Imagists were trying to do with their radically new approach to language.